fshowalter/franksmovielog.com-v1/content/pages/how-i-grade.md

 Roger Ebert hated the four-star scale his paper enforced because it presented no middle ground.[^2] Awful, bad, good, or great.
 No room for okay.
 Thus, we can rule out the four-star system.

 Next, let's consider the IMDb.
-It regiments a ten-star system.
+It proffers a ten-star system.
 That's a lot of stars.
 Perhaps too many.
-In 2009 the median movie score hit 6.6, implying users are skewing toward the upper bounds.
+In 2009 the median movie score hit 6.6, implying users skew toward the upper bounds.
 Ergo, if you hate a 1-star and love a 10-star, what does a 3-star mean?

 So if a four-star scale proves too small and ten-star scale too large, what's ideal?